Applications & offers

 This is a subsection of the fundraising lexicon developed as part of the GFMD MediaDev fundraising guide.

-For the full fundraising lexicon (A-Z) go to
+For the full (A-Z) go to

-In addition, bidders may be asked to meet a set of criteria that demonstrate they have experience of delivering a programme of a similar scale and an equivalent value, possibly also in a comparable environment.
+In addition, bidders may be asked to meet a set of that demonstrate they have experience of delivering a programme of a similar scale and an equivalent value, possibly also in a comparable environment.

 This is a 4-5 page document setting out the fundamental ideas and approach for a project as well as describing any formal partnerships that are integral to the project design.